Your Guide to Becoming Self Employed

 With limited companies, you will have more protection compared to a sole trader.
 For example, if the limited company is in debt, the debt is not on the hands of the owner, but solely on the company and you will not be liable personally.

-The cost to set up a limited company starts from £39.99, which can include privacy of your personal address details if required.
+The cost to set up a limited company can start from £40, which can include privacy of your personal address details if required.
 Some companies will prefer to deal with only limited companies, as the public perceive they are safer to do business with.

 When setting up the company, you will also be named as a shareholder of the business, as with every limited company, which will top your pay up accordingly by paying yourself dividends.